My Life Goals

-- What character qualities do you want to have that accurately describe who you’ve become in your mind and heart and spirit?
+- What character qualities do you want to have said about you, that accurately represent who you’ve become?

 - What specific words of praise—about who you are and what you’ve done in your life—do you hope to hear from Jesus?

 Those are good questions, right?
 Have you ever thought of them before?